Recreation Therapy in New Orleans

 What is a Recreation Therapist?

-A recreation therapist is a person specifically trained in using play and recreation opportunities as a way to improve the hospital experience and quality of life for infants, children and adolescents.
+A Recreation Therapist creative therapies team member that is specifically trained in using play and recreation opportunities as a way to improve the hospital experience and quality of life for infants, children and adolescents.

 Recreation Therapists use activity participation to help patients:

 - Cope with anxiety and stress related to hospitalization